jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

 while all these parameters are `Optional`.

-If you do not have a machine learning background, not a problem.
+If you do not have a machine learning background, don't worry about it.
-As was stated before, you only need to send us the training data organized as a [DocumentArray](https://docarray.jina.ai/).
+As was stated before, you only need to provide the training data organized as a [DocumentArray](https://docarray.jina.ai/).
 In case you do not know which backbone to choose, use `list_models()` to let Finetuner suggest a backbone model for you.